gandrein/sfnd_computervision_module/projects/SFND_2D_Feature_Tracking/README.md

 For this project OpenCV (tag 4.1.2) and the additional modules in OpenCV_contrib (tag 4.1.2) are required.

-OpenCV was build from the source metioned above using the following build flags
+OpenCV was build from the source mentioned above using the following build flags
 ```
 cmake -D CMAKE_BUILD_TYPE=RELEASE \
      -D INSTALL_C_EXAMPLES=OFF \